 - Networking is an important aspect of trade fairs for many companies.

-Automation specialist Balluff: virtual trade shows in times of corona
+Automation specialist Balluff: virtual trade fair as an alternative in times of corona

-And the event was widely accepted: more than 3,000 people signed, and at peak times, over 500 of them “attended” individual presentations at the same time.
+And the event was well accepted: more than 3,000 people signed up to attend, and at peak times more than 500 people were following the individual presentations at the same time.

 Trade fairs vs. Online marketing